AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    9. Memory Interfacing
    10. Rotary Encoder and LCD interfacing
 ## 12. Exercise
-   1. Write a progrm for 8-bit up/down counter using pushbutton and a counter switch which controls count direction (i.e. up counter = LOW, down counter = HIGH).
+   1. Write a progrm for 8-bit up/down counter using two pushbuttons : one for counting and other for changing direction.
    2. Write a program for moving digits unidirectionally using eight 7-segment display module.
    3. Write a program reading 4 ADC inputs.
 Use multiple channel ADC.
    4. Write a program reading 3 ADC inputs.
 One channel in injected mode, one regular continuous both in ADC1.
-The third one in discontinued mode in ADC2.
+The third channel in discontinued mode in ADC2.
-   5. Write a program blinking 60 seconds timer and reading ADC input at every 5 seconds.
+   5. Write a program blinking LED 60 seconds and reading ADC input at every 5 seconds.
    6. Write a program for generating three different signals using multi-channel timers.
    7. Write a program for controlling voltage ranging from 10v to 220v.
 Use PWM.
    8. Write a program to transmit messages with time period based on user selection.
 Use USART.
    9. Design a Daisy-Chain setup for SPI communication interface.
-   10. Write a program for interfacing two LCD display and two 4 digit 7-Segment display using I2C.
+   10. Write a program for interfacing two LCD displays using IIC.
    11. Write a program for data transmission from Bluepill memory to System using USB.
-   12. Write a program for CAN based Memory interfacing with multiple memory ICs.
+   12. Write a program to control motor speed from MCU through CAN.